Welcome to today's edition of the Rush 24-7 podcast.

 You've got Howie Carr, the wonderful writer in the Boston Herald.

-He goes through and he lists he lists all of the failures of Obama into in yesterday's Sunday's Boston Herald.
+He lists all of the failures of Obama in yesterday's Sunday's Boston Herald.

-That's in addition to the Newsweek, and he he points out about rising gas prices.
+And he points out about rising gas prices.

-You're gonna start seeing them.
+You're going to start seeing them.

-Then you've got Mark Howpern.
+Then you've got Mark Halperin.

-He goes on the Today Show, and he says, look, the media is doing whatever the Obama campaign wants them to do.
+He goes on the Today show and he says, look, the media is doing whatever the Obama campaign wants them to do.

-You and I have watched how true that is in many quarters, but can you imagine the temper tantrums today inside the White House and in Axelrod's office about the newsweek cover?
+You and I have watched how true that is in many quarters, but can you imagine the temper tantrums today inside the White House and in Axelrod's office about the Newsweek cover?

 You know, Obama last week described Romney as looking unhinged.